Greece Golden Visa: Updated 2026 Rules + Market Guide

 - A stable path to European citizenship

-Whether investing in the Athenian Riviera, Athens Center, Crete, or prime island real estate, Greece continues to offer high value and long-term security for global investors.
+Whether investing in the Athens Riviera, Athens Center, Crete, or prime island real estate, Greece continues to offer high value and long-term security for global investors.

 Sources & Reference Material